dalguete/bashe/README.md

 Explaining things a bit:

 * **\<main function\>**: Name of the script's main function.
-Be sure to not collide with an already existing one nor prefixed 'libashe_'
+Be sure to not collide with an already existing one.
+Functions prefixed with a single '_' are libashe reserved.
+  However more than one '_' has no restriction.

 * **\</path/to/main/modules/files/\>**: Path where all operation scripts live.